BenBanerjeeRichards/sunset/README.md

-# Sunset and Sunrise calculator
+# Sunset and sunrise calculator

 Create a file ~/locations.txt containing the longitude & latitude for all places you're interested in